 "So what do I do if I paraphrase?"

 When you're going to paraphrase, introduce this in a way that makes it clear the ideas belong to someone else.
 For example, you could say, "Peterson argues that...," or "In her book, the author mentions several times that...."
-Be sure to add page numbers at the end of your citation, and be sure to include a citation in your Works Cited page.
+Make sure you understand the requirements of the citation style you're using; some require a page number after paraphrases and some do not.